 Before I was an Animal Communicator, I spent 25 years training horses and people – everything from Western riding, to problem solving, to bio-mechanics.
-Trailer / float loading problems are super common, and I still get people now asking how I – as an Animal Communicator – can help them figure out what their horse’s problem is, or explain to him what to do.
+Horse loading problems, whether in a trailer, float, or truck are super common, and I still get people now asking how I – as an Animal Communicator – can help them figure out what their horse’s problem is, or explain to him what to do.

 Often, the people who are looking for help with their horse’s dodgy loading or anxiety place the blame squarely on their horse.